mathew4STAR/EyeBlindAssist/README.md

 The project was initially build in a few days for a hackathon.
 Therefore there might be bugs,erros and lack of failsafes.
 The projects code was initally sourced from tensorflow lite's examples.

+### Disclaimer
+The project was made before Chatgpt(and other popular LLMs) became multimodal hence why the current approach.